-It should be mentioned that HCBS Medicaid Waivers, unlike state Medicaid programs, are not entitlements.
+HCBS Medicaid waivers, unlike state Medicaid programs, are not entitlements.
 This means even if an assisted living waiver applicant meets all of the eligibility requirements, he / she may not be able to receive benefits immediately through the program.
-This is because waivers limit participant enrollment, which means once all of the participant slots have been filled, waitlists are formed.
+This is because these waivers limit participant enrollment, which means once all of the participant slots have been filled, waitlists are formed.

 In order to be eligible for an assisted living waiver, regardless if one has Alzheimer’s disease or another form of dementia, there are certain requirements (functional and financial) that must be met.
 This means, unfortunately, a diagnosis of Alzheimer’s disease does not equate to automatic eligibility.
-However, when a person with dementia meets the criterion, which is covered in the section below, it can be the difference between moving to a nursing home facility and continuing to live in the community.
+When a person with dementia does meet the criterion, it can be the difference between moving to a nursing home facility and continuing to live in the community.

 Change can be particularly difficult for persons with dementia.
 The ability to live in a home-like setting (assisted living) and receive supervision and required care in this setting, rather than in an institution, can be beneficial.
-In addition, residing in an assisted living residence allows persons to maintain a greater degree of independence than does skilled nursing homes.
+Residing in an assisted living residence also allows persons to maintain a greater degree of independence than does skilled nursing homes.
 Some assisted living waivers offer dementia care, in which staff is specifically trained and equipped to handle the needs of persons with dementia.
-In addition, specific activities, such as music and art, may be organized to stimulate memory and cognitive functioning.
+Specific activities, such as music and art, may be organized to stimulate memory and cognitive functioning.
 As an example, Illinois offers a Supportive Living Program that offers care in a residential dementia care setting.

 In order to be financially eligible for a Medicaid assisted living waiver, there are both income and asset limits.
 While these limits vary slightly be state, generally speaking, the following guidelines hold true for the majority of the states.
-As of 2020 (these figures change annually), a single applicant must not have income greater than 300% of the Federal Benefit Rate, which is $2,349 / month.
-The asset limit (with some exemptions, meaning not all assets are counted towards this limit) is $2,000 for an individual.
-In most cases, primary homes are exempt.
+In 2021, a single applicant must not have income greater than 300% of the Federal Benefit Rate, which is $2,382 / month.
+The asset limit is $2,000 for an individual.
+Some assets are exempt, which means they do not count towards the limit.
+In, most cases, primary homes are exempt.
 See state specific eligibility requirements here.

 Level of Care Requirements

 Qualified Income Trusts (QITs), also called Miller Trusts, and the Medically Needy Pathway, also known as Income Spend Down, are strategies to meet Medicaid’s income limit.
-However, they are state dependent meaning not all states allow Miller trusts, nor do all states permit the medically needy pathway.
+Which strategy can be used is state-specific, as not all states allow Miller trusts, nor do all states permit the medically needy pathway.

 The Medically Needy Pathway enables Medicaid applicants to “spend down” their income that is over Medicaid’s income limit on medical bills.
 The spend down period varies based on the state in which one resides, but may be 1 month, 3 months, or even 6 months.
 Once the Medicaid applicant has spent their income down to the medically needy income limit for the spend down period, he / she is eligible to receive benefits for the remainder of the spend down period.